 While the evolution of total global nitrogen loss is fairly similar for all scenarios over the first two decades of the simulation, there are notable differences by the end of the century.
-N loss showed little net change over the century in SSP1-45, whereas SSP3-60 saw a large increase in total N losses.
-SSP4-60 did not see a notable change in total N losses.
-SSP5-85 saw an increase in total N losses, although less than that of SSP3-60.
+SSP3-60 and SSP5-85 show large increases in N loss of 28 % and 22 %, respectively.
+N loss increases about half as much in SSP4-60 (11 %) and only slightly in SSP1-45 (2 %).

-Our N loss at the end of the historical period was similar to that of Krause et al. (2017), but whereas their runs estimated an increase in N losses of 60-80% under RCP2.6, ours under SSP1-45 increased only 2%.
+Our N loss at the end of the historical period was similar to that of Krause et al. (2017), but whereas their runs estimated an increase in N losses of 60 %-80 % under RCP2.6, ours under SSP1-45 increased only 2 %.
 Krause et al. (2017) used fertilizer information from IMAGE and MAgPIE.
 Strong increases in fertilizer in those models resulted in strongly increased yields, but nitrogen limitation is alleviated at much lower levels in LPJ-GUESS.
 IMAGE and MAgPIE fertilization rates thus often exceeded what plants in LPJ-GUESS could actually take up, resulting in high amounts of N loss.
 Coupling LPJ-GUESS with PLUM provides for a more internally consistent estimate of future N losses, while still reproducing historical fertilizer application well (Alexander et al., 2018).

 One interesting pattern is that climate and management changes can have similar effects on N losses.
-SSP3-60 sees global fertilizer application more than double by the end of the century, while SSP5-85 fertilizer application at end of the run is slightly lower than in 2011 (Fig. 2).
-This is reflected in the N losses for the sxlum experiments, which increase 25% by the 2090s with SSP3 but only 7% with SSP5.
-However, in the full runs (sxlum_ryyclico2), SSP3-60's N losses increase only about 27% more than SSP5-85's (Fig. 4).
+SSP3-60 has global fertilizer application more than double by the end of the century, while SSP5-85 fertilizer application at end of the run is slightly lower than in 2011 (Fig. 2).
+This is reflected in the N losses for the sXlum experiments, which increase 25 % by the 2090s with SSP3 but only 7 % with SSP5.
+However, in the full runs (sXlum rYYclico2), SSP3-60's N losses increase only about 27 % more than SSP5-85's (Fig. 4).
 This is because the latter experiences higher average global temperatures (increasing gaseous losses) and a greater increase in runoff (increasing dissolved losses), due to the extreme RCP8.5 climate change scenario; in the constant-LU (ryyclico2) experiments, N losses with RCP6.0 and RCP8.5 increase by 15% and 24%, respectively.
-In either case-but especially under SSP3-60-these increases in fertilizer usage and concomitant nitrogen pollution would exacerbate humanity's already unsustainable impacts on nutrient cycling (Rockström et al., 2009).
+In either case - but especially under SSP3-60 - these increases in fertilizer usage and concomitant nitrogen pollution would exacerbate humanity's already unsustainable impacts on nutrient cycling (Rockström et al., 2009).